Pathfinder-WOTR-Modding-Community/MewsiferConsole/README.md

 * The modding community on [Discord](https://discord.com/invite/wotr), an invaluable and supportive resource for help modding.
 * All the Owlcat modders who came before me, wrote documents, and open sourced their code.
+* Cyrix on Discord for the banner illustration used in MewsiferConsole.Menu

 ## Interested in modding?